marklogic-community/hands-on-data-modeling/unit-04/README.md

 # Triples

 In this unit we will use semantic triples to connect our envelope document to an ontology that we will load separately.
-These additional triples will provide addtional context so we can create richer queries against our employees.
-We will also represent the reports to relationship relationship of an employee as a triple within the envelope.
+These additional triples will provide addtional context (using triples from our world, and triples from our domain) so we can create richer queries against our employees.
+We will also represent the reports to relationship relationship of an employee as a triple within the envelope (triples within our documents).
 This will allow us to use SPARQL to query who reports to who.

 First we will load additional data using mlcp.
 Second we will update our envelope document with triples using CORB.